zengkaipeng/UAlign/readme.md

     - Every checkpoint needs to be used together with its corresponding tokenizer.
 The tokenizers are stored as $\texttt{pkl}$ files, while the trained model weights are stored in $\texttt{pth}$ files.
 The matching model weights and tokenizer have the same name and are placed in the same folder.
 - predicted_results
     - In the $\texttt{USPTO-FULL}$ and $\texttt{USPTO-MIT}$ folders, there is only one set of experimental results in each.
 They are divided into different files based on the index of the data.
     - In USPTO-50K, there are two sets of experimental results.
-The file $\texttt{answer-1711345166.9484136.json}$ corresponds to the setting of reaction class unknowns, while $\texttt{answer-1711345359.2533984.json}$ corresponds to the setting of reaction class known.
+The file $\texttt{answer-1711345166.9484136.json}$ corresponds to the setting of reaction class unknown, while $\texttt{answer-1711345359.2533984.json}$ corresponds to the setting of reaction class known.
     - Each $\texttt{json}$ file contains raw data for testing, the model's prediction results, corresponding logits, and also includes the checkpoints information used to generate this $\texttt{json}$ file.